-Surfing the Rivas province of Nicaragua is our specialty.
-When you ride with GFS you are in for unlimited boat trips to over 14 different breaks, and our guides know the best tide and swell conditions for all of them.
+Surfing Nicaragua’s Rivas province is our specialty.
+When you ride with GFS you receive unlimited surf boat trips to over 14 different breaks, and our surf guides know the best tide and swell conditions for all of them.

 Waves for Every Season

 Southern Nicaragua is perhaps the only place in the world where virtually year-round offshore winds and a wide swell window combine to produce consistently good waves – Spring, Summer, and Fall.

 We’ve got world class beach breaks minutes from our lodge, a great left point break around the corner and a huge left outer reef to test your courage.